-- 1. In the event of a biological chemical spill, CUNY School of Law Environmental Health and Safety Officer Steve Katz will be contacted at 718-340-4271.
-Buildings and Grounds and Public Safety will respond to determine the actions to follow - 2.
+- 1. In the event of a biological or chemical spill, immediate call the front public safety desk at 84270..
+Buildings and Grounds and Public Safety will respond to determine the actions to follow. - 2.
 Upon receiving confirmation of an imminent or ongoing biological or chemical spill that poses great risk to life at the College, the President or her designee shall declare a campus-wide emergency.
 This state of emergency may initiate a lockdown of the building and/or its total evacuation.
 Note: Notification will be made via college website, voicemail, emergency communication response system and/or CUNY-ALERT if at all possible. - 3.
 Building occupants will be kept informed of changes as they develop by college officials.
 The following actions will be taken if necessary: (a) building wide air-handlers will be turned off and intakes sealed if possible, (b) building occupants will be directed to enclosed areas of the building unless otherwise directed by civil authorities to provide the most insulation and (d) updates on emergency will be given, if practicable, by the same methodologies as indicated above.